 How I Built My Emergency Fund:

-- I used a separate GSave or CIMB account for my savings (out of sight, out of mind).
+- I used a separate GoTyme or SeaBank account for my savings (out of sight, out of mind).

 - I set a goal: ₱30,000 in savings (equivalent to two months’ expenses).